mudasobwa/mudasobwa.github.io/_posts/2022-05-02-md-customizable-parser.md

 +    ],
 ```

-Table?—Nothing could have ever be easier.
+Table?—Nothing could have ever been easier.

 ```elixir
     matrix: [